A Unifying Approach to Probabilistic Testing Equivalences: Introduction

 Testing equivalences~\cite{boreale_BasicObservablesProcesses_1999, denicola_TestingEquivalencesProcesses_1984,brinksma_FairTesting_1995,natarajan_DivergenceFairTesting_1995}, initially inspired by the practical approach of investigating complex systems through various tests~\cite{baier_PrinciplesModelChecking_2008,araujo2023testing}, is one of the main tools in the studies of process calculi.
 In the seminal work by De Nicola and Hennessy~\cite{denicola_TestingEquivalencesProcesses_1984}, they introduced two incompatible testing equivalence relations: may equivalence ($\May$) and must equivalence ($\Must$).
 Later, Natarajan and Cleaveland~\cite{natarajan_DivergenceFairTesting_1995}, and Brinksma et al.~\cite{brinksma_FairTesting_1995} proposed a refinement $\FS$ of $\May$, the so-called fair/should equivalence, with a more careful treatment of divergence.
 The testing framework makes use of a class of specialized testing processes called \emph{observers} that can perform a special action $\omega$ to indicate a successful test outcome.
 This framework is sometimes termed the \textit{external} characterization of testing equivalences.
 A slightly different approach is to seek alternative characterizations without introducing external observers for testing, giving rise to the trace equivalence~\cite{denicola_TestingEquivalencesProcesses_1984} and the contextual preorder $\preccurlyeq_{\mathscr{L}}^{c}$ in~\cite{boreale_BasicObservablesProcesses_1999}.
 Since these characterizations are more intrinsic and rely solely on the behaviors of the processes themselves, they are also referred to as the \textit{internal} characterizations of testing equivalences.

 Over the past few decades, integrating probabilistic mechanisms into traditional computational models has been a major endeavor.
 The studies of probabilistic testing equivalences emerged with both theoretical and practical motivations~\cite{cheung07,hierons10,gerhold28,crafa11}.
 Randomness has been studied in different process models.
 Some well-known models are Markov decision processes (MDP) \cite{baier_PrinciplesModelChecking_2008,etessami_RecursiveMarkovDecision_2015}, randomized Calculus of Communication Systems (RCCS) \cite{fu_ModelIndependentApproach_2021, wu_ProbabilisticWeakBisimulation_2023, zhang_UniformRandomProcess_2019}, probabilistic automata (PA) \cite{cattani_DecisionAlgorithmsProbabilistic_2002,segala_ModelingVerificationRandomized_1995,turrini_PolynomialTimeDecision_2015}, and probabilistic communicating sequential processes (pCSP)~\cite{deng_SemanticsProbabilisticProcesses_2014}.
-One would hope that the theory of probabilistic testing equivalence ought not to depend on any choice of models.
-Such a model independence requirement has been the central theme of Fu et al.'s theory~\cite{fu_TheoryInteraction_2016, fu_ModelIndependentApproach_2021, fu_NamePassingCalculus_2015}.
-The basic idea is that different interaction models may have different interaction mechanisms, while computations (internal actions) are common to all models.
-If we further abstract away from the specific details of external actions, then this approach is adaptable to various models.
+One would expect a theory of probabilistic testing equivalences to be \emph{unifying}: it should not depend on the specific underlying model, or, at the very least, it should be easily transferable across different models.
+Such a requirement has been the central theme of Fu et al.'s theory~\cite{fu_TheoryInteraction_2016, fu_ModelIndependentApproach_2021, fu_NamePassingCalculus_2015}.
+The basic idea is that different interaction models may employ fundamentally different interaction mechanisms; for example, name passing in the $\pi$-calculus~\cite{10.5555/329902} and the handshake communication in CCS are two inherently distinct paradigms.
+However, internal computations are common to all these models.
+If we can abstract away from the specific details of external actions, then our approach becomes readily adaptable to a wide range of models.